raganwald/braythwayt.com/talks.md

 ---
-title: Reginald Braithwaite's Conference Talks
+title: Reginald Braithwaite's Selected Conference Talks
 layout: default
 ---

 > At either end of the educational spectrum, there lies a Hacker Class.

-Reg &ldquo;raganwald&rdquo; Braithwaite is proof that somewhere, a combinatory forest is missing its Idiot Bird.
-His interests include constructing surreal numbers, deconstructing hopelessly egocentric nulls, and celebrating the joy of programming.
-He is the author of [JavaScript Allongé](https://leanpub.com/javascriptallongesix), [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto) and [raganwald.com](http://raganwald.com).
-He develops user experiences at [PagerDuty](https://pagerduty.com).

 ### 2016